Improved bounds for centered colorings: Introduction

 We proceed with a presentation of our results.

-\begin{theorem} Planar graphs admit $p$-centered colorings with $\Oh(p^3\log p)$ colors. \end{theorem} The previously best known bound was $\Oh(p^{19})$ which was given by Pilipczuk and Siebertz~\cite{PS19}.
-A key tool responsible for the improvement of the exponent is a brand new structure theorem for planar graphs due to Dujmović et al.~\cite{DJMMUW-queues} which has its roots in~\cite{PS19}.
-In Section~\ref{sec-application-of-the-structure-thm}, we give a precise statement of the theorem and we show how to use it to color a planar graph in a $p$-centered way with $\Oh(p)\cdot f(p)$ colors where $f(p)$ is the maximum number of colors we need in a $p$-centered coloring of planar graphs of treewidth at most $3$.
+\begin{theorem} Planar graphs admit $p$-centered colorings with $\Oh(p^3\log p)$ colors. \end{theorem} The previously best known bound was $\Oh(p^{19})$ due to Pilipczuk and Siebertz~\cite{PS19}.
+A key tool responsible for the improvement of the exponent is a recent structure theorem for planar graphs due to Dujmović et al.~\cite{DJMMUW-queues} which has its roots in~\cite{PS19}.
+In Section~\ref{sec-application-of-the-structure-thm}, we give a precise statement of the theorem and we show how to use it to color a planar graph in a $p$-centered way with $\Oh(p)\cdot f(p)$ colors where~$f(p)$ is the maximum number of colors needed in a $p$-centered coloring of planar graphs of treewidth at most $3$.
 The $\Oh(p^3\log p)$ bound then follows from Theorem~\ref{thm:pb+p-bounds}.\ref{enu-stackedtri-up}.

 Next we conclude an improved bound for graphs drawn on surfaces with bounded genus. \begin{theorem} Graphs with Euler genus $g$ admit $p$-centered colorings with $\Oh(gp+p^3\log p)$ colors. \end{theorem} The previous best known bound was $\Oh(g^2p^3+p^{19})$, see~\cite{PS19}.
-Our result follows from the bound for planar graphs combined with a lemma from~\cite{DJMMUW-queues}, which relates BFS-layerings of graphs with bounded genus with BFS-layerings of their large planar subgraphs.
+Our result follows from the bound for planar graphs combined with a product structure theorem from~\cite{DJMMUW-queues}.

 Graphs with bounded maximum degree are sparse but somehow much less structured than planar graphs, e.g. they allow any graph as a minor.
 It was conjectured in~\cite{PS19}, that the number of colors needed for $p$-centered colorings in the class of graphs of maximum degree $3$ is exponential in $p$.
-This was supported by similar bounds for weak coloring numbers which is another family of parameters allowing to capture the notion of bounded expansion.
-We disprove the conjecture by providing an upper bound which is linear in $p$. \begin{theorem} Graphs with bounded degree admit $p$-centered colorings with $\Oh(p)$ colors.
-More specifically, for every $p\geq1$ and every graph $G$ with maximum degree at most $\Delta$ we have
+This was supported by similar bounds for weak coloring numbers which is another family of parameters capturing the notion of bounded expansion.
+We disprove the conjecture by providing an upper bound which is linear in~$p$. \begin{theorem} Graphs with bounded degree admit $p$-centered colorings with $\Oh(p)$ colors.
+More specifically, for every $p\geq1$ and every graph $G$ with maximum degree at most $\Delta$:

 \end{theorem}